TecDAX KW 26: Die besten und schlechtesten Aktien der Woche im Überblick

-Die Highlights im TecDAX: Gewinner und Verlierer der KW 26 im Überblick
+Die Highlights im TecDAX: Gewinner und Verlierer unter den Tech-Aktien in der KW 26 im Überblick

 Platz 31: Das Ranking